MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/auto-vendr-invc-process.md

 [!include [banner](../includes/banner.md)]
 [!include [preview banner](../includes/preview-banner.md)]

 Automating vendor invoices processes helps accounts payable clerks and managers process vendor invoices more efficiently, while reducing the errors and inefficiencies that arise when information is entered and processed manually.
-Automated vendor invoices comprises a set of features that are be enabled through Feature management.
-The feature set applies to Vendor invoices; not invoices that are processed through the **Invoice journal** or **Invoice register journal** pages.
+The automated vendor invoices capability comprises features that are enabled using the **Feature management**.
+These features apply only to vendor invoices; not invoices that are processed through the **Invoice journal** or **Invoice register journal** pages.

 Organizations often work with third-parties to process paper invoices using an optical character recognition (OCR) service provider.
 The service providers return receive machine-readable invoice metadata.
 To help with automation, the Accounts payable automation features let you consume these artifacts from within Accounts payable.

-Accounts payable vendor invoicing processes, such as submitting imported vendor invoices to workflow and matching posted product receipt lines to pending vendor invoice lines can be automated.
-The functionality displays information about the progress of a vendor invoice as it moves through each of the processes.
-Enabling the feature helps accounts payable clerks and managers process vendor invoices more efficiently, while reducing the errors and inefficiencies that arise when information is entered and processed manually.
+You can automate certain Accounts payable vendor invoicing processes.
+These processes include submitting imported vendor invoices to workflow and matching posted product receipt lines to pending vendor invoice lines.
+The automated process displays information about the progress of a vendor invoice as it moves through each of the processes.
+This capability can help accounts payable clerks and managers process vendor invoices more efficiently.
+It can also help reduce errors and inefficiencies that arise when information is entered and processed manually.

 The automation processes can be used to perform these tasks:
 -	Submit imported invoices to workflow automatically